 There is often plenty of confusion that surrounds the criminal charge of drug trafficking.
 This is likely because most people have a predisposed mental picture in their heads of what drug trafficking looks like.
 It is not uncommon for someone to associate drug trafficking with what they see on movies and TV, such as Breaking Bad or Narcos.
 However, drug trafficking charges aren’t only reserved for high-end, cartel-affiliated operations.
 Sometimes, simply having a certain amount of an illegal substance on you at any given time is considered trafficking and can warrant a charge.

-In this post, Shreveport drug trafficking defense attorney Joey Greenwald can help you answer the question “What is drug trafficking?” and more.
+In this post, Shreveport attorney Joey Greenwald can help you answer the question “What is drug trafficking?” and more.
 If you or a loved one has been charged with a drug-related crime, time is of the essence.
 Reach out to the Greenwald Law Firm ASAP to get to work on your defense.

 Drug Trafficking Definition